ORNL/curifactory/sphinx/source/getting_started.rst

-Inspecting our cache path now, there’s a new json entry for our output, which we can load up and see is the output from our stage
+Inspecting our cache path now, there’s a new json entry for our output, which we can load up and see is the output from our stage:

 .. code-block:: ipython3